jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/architecture.md

 `model.architecture: omni_mixture` and tweaking the `ssm_state_dim`,
 `coarse_factor`, and `cross_every` knobs.

+### Mixture-of-Experts Variant

+Ultra-deep studies can switch to `model.architecture: moe_transformer`, which replaces the standard feed-forward blocks with a dense mixture-of-experts layer.
+Each token is softly routed across a bank of specialised experts while retaining the hybrid attention + convolution structure.
+The additional knobs (`model.num_experts`, `model.router_dropout`, `model.ff_mult`) allow researchers to scale capacity aggressively without incurring quadratic memory growth from larger attention matrices.
+This makes it practical to explore thousands of features and prolonged context windows on modern accelerator hardware.

 ## Training Loop

 * **Risk-aware loss** – `CompositeTradingLoss` combines prediction error with